koinov/ton-staking/README.md

 ### Security

-Security is another corner stone.
+Security is another cornerstone.
 Any kind of crypto related operations require proper keys management.
 Any centralized pool is potentially vulnerable to hackers attacks and fraudulent operator threat.

 ## Solution